noelcv/rustprojects/ownership/README.md

 # Ownership

+To explore the code with annotations open `src/main.rs` Check the context of this [Chapter](https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html) of The Book.

-The Heap and the Stack
+## The Heap and the Stack

 like a restaurant